AviatrixSystems/Docs/HowTos/DataAnalSplunkSumo.rst

 Logging Configuration at Aviatrix Controller
 =============================================

 To enable logging at Aviatrix Controller, go to Settings->Logging page.
+Once logging is enabled, both Controller and all gateways will forward logs directly to the logging server.

 Two examples for Remote Syslog and Logstash Forwarder below.